AMTerp/UnityProjects/README.md

 - Firing animation and recoil.
 - Working lift to get back onto castle walls if fallen off.
 - Simple castle model.
+- Defend castle gate and houses inside walls from waves of spawning enemies.
+- Gradual difficulty increase.
+- Press "Escape" to pause and read controls.

 For a detailed plan of features, see Castle Defender/Assets/To do.xlsx/.